javarrisb/Shopify-Technical-Challenge-Submission/README.md

 # Usage

 - To use this app, run 'npm run seed' to seed the database and 'npm run start' to start the application
-- Here is a walkthrough of the application and how it works:
+- Here is a walkthrough of the application and how it works: https://www.youtube.com/watch?v=u9EXjPE0k1g

+# Contributions

+- Made with 🧡 by Javarris Barnett